serge-st/english-lessons/pages/PresentSimpleBeSenstenceExamples.md

 1. You are so beautiful.
 1. We are hungry.
 1. It is a very steep mountain.
-1. John is tall.
+1. Bob is tall.
-1. They are light travelers.
+1. The Johnsons are light travelers.
 1. He is a very interesting person.
 1. Anna is a nurse.
 1. We are good friends.